Actindo-AG/Documentation/PIM/API/02_Basics.md

 To be able to exchange data among the different entity types in your system, you need to map the different entities.
 This way, you can convert the data contained in an entity to make it available to the other entity.

-For instance, you can use a *PIM* product to create an *Omni-Channel* offer that will then be exported into all your sales channel at once.
-The data structure in the different sales channel will most surely differ.
-This data structure conversion can be managed through the so-called ETL.
+For instance, you can use a *PIM* product to create an *Omni-Channel* offer and export it subsequently into all your sales channels.
+The data structure in the different sales channels will most surely differ.
+This data structure conversion can be managed through the so-called *ETL* function.
 For detailed information, see [DataHub ETL process](../../DataHub/Overview/04_Basics.md#etl-process) and [Manage the ETL mappings](../../DataHub/Operation/01_ManageETLMappings.md).